jlord/veil-look/src/index.md

 draft: true
 ---

-# hello world.
+# Hello!

-Remember live journal and webrings and text?
-This is like that.
+This is jlord's weblog and webring.